Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: A Second-order Perspective

-\begin{defn} In a mini-batch case, we can define a Fisher matrix for a mini-batch with $B$ data points as where $\vy_{\text{mini}}:=(y_1,\cdots,y_B)$ is a label vector, $\vX_{\text{mini}}:=(\vx_1,\cdots,\vx_B)$ is a feature matrix for the mini-batch, and $p(\vy_{\text{mini}}|\vX_{\text{mini}}; \vmu):=\prod_{i=1}^{B} p(y_i|\vx_i, \vmu)$ is the joint distribution over labels for the mini-batch.
-This distribution can also be obtained by marginalizing unseen labels in the original joint distribution $p(\vy|\vX; \vmu)$ defined for the full-batch. \end{defn} This Fisher is an unbiased estimation of our full-batch Fisher as the claim---proof in \Cref{sec:app-proofunbiasedness}---is stated below. \begin{claim} Our mini-batch Fisher $\frac{1}{B}\vF_{\text{mini}}(\vmu)$ is an unbiased estimation of the full-batch Fisher $\frac{1}{N}\vF_{\text{new}}(\vmu)$. \end{claim} When we replace the expectation with observed labels, we obtain our empirical Fisher for the mini-batch.
+\begin{defn} In a mini-batch case, we can define a Fisher matrix for a mini-batch with $B$ data points as where $\vy_{\text{mini}}\coloneqq(y_1,\dots,y_B)$ is a label vector, $\vX_{\text{mini}}\coloneqq(\vx_1,\dots,\vx_B)$ a feature matrix for the mini-batch, and $p(\vy_{\text{mini}}\mid\vX_{\text{mini}}; \vmu)\coloneqq\smash{\prod_{i=1}^{B}} p(y_i\mid\vx_i, \vmu)$ the joint distribution over labels for the mini-batch.
+This distribution can be obtained by marginalizing unseen labels in the original joint distribution $p(\vy\mid\vX; \vmu)$ defined for the full-batch.
+This Fisher is an unbiased estimation of our full-batch Fisher as the claim---proof in \Cref{sec:app-proofunbiasedness}---is stated below. \end{defn} \begin{claim} Our mini-batch Fisher $\nicefrac{1}{B}\vF_{\text{mini}}(\vmu)$ is an unbiased estimation of the full-batch Fisher $\nicefrac{1}{N}\vF_{\text{new}}(\vmu)$. \end{claim} When we replace the expectation with observed labels, we obtain our empirical Fisher for the mini-batch.
 Note that this empirical Fisher is not an unbiased estimator of the full-batch empirical Fisher.
 However, we often do not consider the unbiasedness when we incorporate empirical Fisher matrices from previous iterations.
-For example, consider the update of AdaGrad.
 Moreover, our interpretation provides the direct link to the Hessian as we can view the outer product as a Hessian approximation (see \eqref{eq:fim_appro_hess}) when the product corresponds to our Fisher.
-This interpretation allows us to preserve the scale-invariance to the loss and the affine reparametrization invariance in square-root-free methods.
+This interpretation allows us to preserve the scale-invariance to the loss and the affine reparametrization invariance.

 {\bf (3) Our Fisher matrices for a scaled loss }